Vyshakh01/2_cars/README.md

 # 2_cars

- Inspired from an android game named 2cars. created by using turtle module from python language.
+ this is a clone of the android game 2Cars created by using Python programming language and Turtle module.
  There are 2 cars placed at bottom and objects keep on falling from top.
  Being in contact with a blue element will increment your point.
  Being in contact with a red element will eliminate you.